Inca Trail Trek - Machu Picchu Picture

 1. The Inca Trail hike covers approximately 42 kilometers (26 miles).

-2. The Inca Trail's difficulty ranges from moderate to challenging due to the altitude and varied terrain.
+2. The difficulty of the Inca Trail ranges from moderate to challenging due to the altitude and varied terrain.

 3. The highest point on the Inca Trail is Dead Woman's Pass at approximately 4,215 meters (13,828 feet) above sea level.

-5. All Inca Trail hikes are led by authorized guides to ensure safety and compliance with safety regulations.
+5. All Inca Trail hikes are led by authorized local guides to ensure safety and compliance with safety regulations implemented by The Ministry of Culture.

-Valencia Travel Cusco is committed to sustainable tourism and offering an unparalleled service to make sure your hike along The Inca Trail to Machu Picchu is beyond extraordinary.
+Valencia Travel Cusco is committed to sustainable tourism and offering an unparalleled service to make sure your hike along The Inca Trail is beyond extraordinary.

 More Information?
-Check out our All You Need To Know About Hiking The Inca Trail to Machu Picchu!
+Check out our All You Need To Know About Hiking The Inca Trail on your Peru journey.

 VTC WTA 2020Icon Shadow